Udio Video Maker: Turn Udio AI Songs Into Music Videos in Minutes

 Pricing for Heavy Udio Workflows

-Free and Pro share every feature — same templates, same beat detection, same 8K export ceiling.
-The Free edition adds a watermark; Pro removes it for a one-time $68 payment.
-No subscription, no per-export cost, no render cap.
-If you publish even two or three Udio tracks a month as music videos, Pro pays for itself in one weekend compared to any credit-based cloud AI video tool.
+Free and Pro share every feature - same templates, same beat detection, same 8K export ceiling.
+The Free edition adds a watermark; Pro Monthly removes it for $20/month, Pro Yearly is $200/year, and Studio Annual covers 3 computers for $390/year.
+No render credits, no per-export cost, no render cap.
+If you publish even two or three Udio tracks a month as music videos, the monthly plan keeps entry cost predictable while the annual plans save money over the year.